STFT-Domain Neural Speech Enhancement with Very Low Algorithmic Latency: Experimental Setup

 The MCWF beamforming filter is updated at each frame.
 We pad $(\text{iWS}-\text{HS})$ ms of zero samples at the beginning of each mixture.
 Without the padding, the algorithmic latency for the starting samples would be higher.

 For metric computation, we always use the target direct-path signal as the reference.
 It is obtained by setting the T60 parameter to zero when generating RIRs.
-Our main evaluation metric is the scale-invariant signal-to-distortion ratio (SI-SDR) \cite{LeRoux2019}, which measures the quality of time-domain sample-level predictions.
+Our main evaluation metric is the scale-invariant signal-to-distortion ratio (SI-SDR) in decibel (dB) \cite{LeRoux2019}, which measures the quality of time-domain sample-level predictions.
 We also report extended short-time objective intelligibility (eSTOI) \cite{H.Taal2011} and perceptual evaluation of speech quality (PESQ) scores.
-For PESQ, narrow-band MOS-LQO scores based on the ITU P.862.1 standard \cite{P862.1} are reported using the \textit{python-pesq} toolkit\footnote{https://github.com/ludlows/python-pesq, v0.0.2}.
+For PESQ, narrow-band MOS-LQO scores based on the ITU P.862.1 standard \cite{P862.1} are reported using the \textit{python-pesq} toolkit\footnote{\url{https://github.com/ludlows/python-pesq}, v0.0.2}.

-For the DNN models, we use the \textit{ptflops} toolkit\footnote{https://github.com/sovrasov/flops-counter.pytorch} to count the number of floating-point operations (FLOPs) to process a 4-second mixture.
+For the DNN models, we use the \textit{ptflops} toolkit\footnote{\url{https://github.com/sovrasov/flops-counter.pytorch}} to count the number of floating-point operations (FLOPs) to process a 4-second mixture.
 When reporting the FLOPs of an STFT-based system, we summate the DNN FLOPs and the FLOPs of beamforming, STFT, and iSTFT.
 Note that two FLOPs is roughly equivalent to one multiply–accumulate operation.

+The number of parameters in each model is reported in millions (M), and the FLOPs in giga-operations (G).